Corporate Governance Statement

 Equality and Diversity

-The University’s Gender Action Plan, submitted to the SFC in July 2017, re-states the University’s commitment to ensuring that the University Court (Court), Senate and all committees and decision making bodies of the University are representative of its community.
+The University’s Gender Action Plan 2017-20 restates the University’s commitment to ensuring that the University Court (Court), Senate and all committees and decision making bodies of the University are representative of its community.
 In particular, the University is committed to achieving the following goals and targets:

 - Achieving practical gender balance amongst lay members of Court.
 Practical gender balance will be achieved where the lay membership of Court constitutes not less than 40% of either gender.